optimizely/optimizely-edge-agent/docs/ARCHITECTURE.md

 In the rapidly evolving landscape of web technologies, Content Delivery Networks (CDNs) play a pivotal role in delivering content efficiently across the globe.
 By caching content at geographically dispersed edge servers, CDNs significantly reduce latency and enhance user experience.
 The Optimizely Hybrid Edge Serverless Agent, an innovative technology, leverages this infrastructure to perform A/B testing directly at the edge, minimizing the dependency on central servers for decision-making.
 This edge worker is designed to provide a comprehensive, ready-to-deploy solution that incorporates caching, cookie management, visitor ID creation, and management, with persistence, enabling customers to quickly implement a robust A/B testing framework.

+## Test Status

+✅ **ALL OPTIMIZELY SDK INTEGRATION TESTS ARE PASSING** (Updated: April 4, 2025)

+The integration with the Optimizely Feature Experimentation SDK has been thoroughly tested and verified in the Cloudflare Workers environment.
+For detailed test results and verification instructions:

+- **[Test Results Documentation](../src-v2/docs/test-results.md)** - Comprehensive test status and verification commands
+- **[Testing Patterns Guide](../src-v2/docs/optimizely-testing-patterns.md)** - Established patterns for SDK testing
+- **[Verification Summary](../src-v2/docs/verification-summary.md)** - Overview of test fixes applied

 ## Comprehensive Architecture Overview

 The architecture of the Hybrid Edge Serverless Agent supports both GET and POST HTTP request methods, adapting its functionality to different operational needs within a CDN-agnostic framework.